sylverb/game-and-watch-retro-go/README.md

     If you are familiar with Docker and prefer a solution where you don't have to manually install toolchains and so on, expand this section and read on.
   </summary>

-  To reduce the number of potential pitfalls in installation of various software, a Dockerfile is provided containing everything needed to compile and flash retro-go to your Nintendo® Game & Watch™: Super Mario Bros. system.
-This Dockerfile is written tageting an x86-64 machine running Linux.
+  To reduce the number of potential pitfalls in installation of various software, a Dockerfile is provided containing everything needed to compile and flash retro-go to your Nintendo® Game & Watch™ (Mario/Zelda) system.
+This Dockerfile is written targeting x86-64 and arm64 machines running Linux or macOS.

-  Steps to build and flash from a docker container (running on Linux, e.g. Archlinux or Ubuntu):
+  Steps to build and flash from a docker container (running on Linux/macOS, e.g. Archlinux, Ubuntu or macOS):

   ```bash
   # Clone this repo